cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

 ## The Boolean Type

 In order to understand how Python handles logic, we must first learn about the Boolean type, which is called `bool` in Python.
 A Boolean type (named after the mathematician [George Bool](https://en.wikipedia.org/wiki/George_Boole)) is a type that can store either a `True` or `False` value.
-Let's create some `bool` varibles using the following Python code:
+Let's create some `bool` variables using the following Python code:

 ```{code-cell}
 # True and False are constant Boolean values: